AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/4FEGY6V.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once the script has been pasted into the engine hit run script and it should make 1000 random accounts for you to work with.
-Each and every single created user will automatically have the password: Password1
+Once the script has been pasted into the engine, click Run Script.
+It should then create 1,000 random accounts for you to work with.
+Each created user will automatically have the password: Password1.
 </p>
 <br />